-In this article we will define what a disregarded entity means, what type of land trust is a disregarded entity, and other ways land trusts can be taxed.
+In this article we will explain the "disregarded entity," tell you what type of land trust is a disregarded entity, and explain other ways land trusts can be taxed.

 Before we jump right into what types of trusts are disregarded for tax purposes, let’s recap what disregarded entities are.

 Disregarded Entities are “pass-through entities” that do not pay tax at the entity level, and do not file a tax return.
 Instead, you report the entity’s income and deductions are reported directly on your tax return (or whoever owns the trust).